gabrielqap/Tradu-o-FMC2---Latex/README.md

-# Tradu-o-FMC2---Latex
+# traducao-late
-Este repositório de é a tradução do capítulo 2, do livro "Sets, logic and maths for computing", de David Makinson.
+Este repositório é a tradução do capítulo 2 feita em LaTeX do livro "Sets, logic and maths for computing", de David Makinson.